 “This is new,” I thought.

-Of all the altitude sickness symptoms I’d read about over the years, painful fingertips was never mentioned.
+Of all the altitude sickness symptoms I'd read about over the years, painful fingertips were never mentioned.

 “Early frostbite?
 Was I too cold?”

 I mentally checked in with the rest of my body, from the tip of my toes to the top of my head.

 I spent the rest of the night pushing my thumbnails against alternating fingertips on each hand to make sure I still had sensation.

 The pain itself wasn't too bad, but losing feeling altogether would be a bigger problem.

 I barely got another hour of sleep and looked forward to the moment the sun began to bask us in its light and warmth again.

 We sat down to breakfast around 7 AM and promptly shared notes on how everyone slept.
 Quite well, it turned out.

 When I mentioned concern for the pain in my fingers, two of the young British backpackers brushed it off, saying it's normal and they'd experienced the same thing while climbing Mt.
 Kilimanjaro.